HUSTZL/tzlOSPNote/README.md

 *Update at 2022/4/10:* Finish the Chapter4(Process).
 And update Homework2 which draw circle and square in the same time with Qt.

 *Update at 2022/4/11:* Finish the Chapter5(Deadlock).

+*Update at 2022/4/25:* After the test of "Algorithm", I try my best to catch up with the Mr. Su.
+Now, I finish Chapter6(Process scheduling) and Update most part of Chapter7(Memory Management).